What is The Spring?

 A variable spring is a spring in which the resistance in the coil to load varies during compression.

 1) To cushion, absorb or control energy due to shock and vibration as in bike or car springs, railway buffers, shock absorbers, aircraft landing gears and vibration dampers.

-3) To controls the motion by maintaining contact between two elements as in cams and followers.
+3) To control the motion by maintaining contact between two elements as in cams and followers.

 4) To measure forces, as in spring balances and engine indicators.

 5) To store energy, as in toys and watches.